-With approximately 14 faculty members and 40 graduate students in residence, the University of Pittsburgh's Department of Sociology combines the best features of large and small departments.
-It offers a broad range of faculty expertise on a lively campus where interdisciplinary opportunities abound in Asian studies, cultural studies, global studies, Latin American studies, Russian and East European studies, West European studies, and women's studies, as well as in Pitt's Center for Race and Social Problems.
-There are also opportunities for doing sociological research in the University's professional schools on international policy, public health, medicine, and law.
+With approximately 15 faculty members and 30 graduate students in residence, the University of Pittsburgh's Department of Sociology combines the best features of large and small departments.
+It offers a broad range of faculty expertise on a lively campus where interdisciplinary opportunities abound in Asian studies, cultural studies, global studies, Latin American studies, Russian and East European studies, West European studies, and Gender, Sexuality, and Women’s Studies, as well as in Pitt's Center for Race and Social Problems.
+There are also opportunities for doing sociological research in the University's professional schools of public and international affairs, public health, education, social work, business, computing and information, medicine, and law.

 Our graduate students—admitted into the program with BA or MA/MS degrees—come from Europe, Asia, and Latin America, as well as the United States.